 Key Performance Indicator (tCO 2 e) Definition 2019 (baseline) 2023 Change 2019/2023 Scope 1 (A) Scope 1 emissions are direct GHG emissions that occur from sources controlled or owned by Generali (for example, emissions associated with combustion in heaters and company fleet vehicles).
-47,977 36,052 -24.9% Scope 2 (market-based) (B) Scope 2 emissions are indirect GHG emissions associated with the purchase of electricity, steam, heat or cooling.
-These emissions are generated by the energy suppliers of the Generali.
-The difference between market-based and location-based emissions is that the former is based on the electricity that Generali has chosen to purchase, while the latter is based on the carbon intensity of the local electricity grid.
-21,858 13,597 -37.8% Scope 2 (location-based) 75,172 54,991 -26.8% Scope 3 () (C) Scope 3 emissions are all indirect GHG emissions (not included in Scope 2) that occur in Generali's value chain, including upstream and downstream emissions.
+47,977 36,052 -24.9% Scope 2 (market-based) (B) difference between market-based and location-based emissions is that the former is based on the electricity that Generali has chosen to purchase, while the latter is based on the carbon intensity of 13,597 -37.8% Scope 2 (location-based) 54,991 -26.8% Scope 3 () (C) Scope 3 emissions are all indirect GHG emissions (not included in Scope 2) that occur in Generali's value chain, including upstream and downstream emissions.
 65,855 40,717 -38.2% TOTAL (A + B + C) 135,690 90,366 -33.4% www.generali.com/sustainability/our-commitment-to-the-environment-and-climate for further details and updates

-Including the following categories from the GHG Protocol: Category 1 Purchased Goods and Services, Category 3 Fuel- and energy-related activities, Category 5 Waste generated in operations, Category 6 Business Travel.
-Category 15 Investments is accounted in Our strategy, Responsible investo
+() Including the following categories from the GHG Protocol: Category 1 Purchased Goods and Services, Category 3 Fuel- and energy-related activities, Category 5 Waste generated in operations, Category 6 Business Travel.
+Category 15 Investments is accounted in Our strategy, Responsible investor.